Main content

 Want to join the conversation?

 - So, it mattered not that one was Macedonian (Alexander) the others Persian, then Mongol, then Arab, and back to Persian, the POWER of the rulers is what unites them to each other and to the constructed history.
 Is that not similar in various autocracies in the 20th and 21st centuries?
-It doesn't matter that this person was "different", the ruler now has appropriated the power.(1 vote)
+It doesn't matter that this person was "different", the ruler now has appropriated the power.(2 votes)

 Video transcript